 In sum, KMS has concluded that reopening our campuses under these conditions is in the best interest of the community and that each KMS family will make its own decision about the balance of risk, and what is best for their children.
+Our dual approach will give families the flexibility to make choices needed for their own unique situation.
 The information in this document will provide clarity around the practices and procedures KMS has established to minimize exposure to our community but in no way warrants that COVID-19 or other communicable disease infection will not occur through participation in our program.

-School Year 20-21 Summary"
+School Year 20-21"